gisosa531/React-Gio-Profile/README.md

 ## Usage Information
-The first step is to open the indicated file (server.js) in an integrated terminal.
+The first step is to open the indicated file (App.js) in an integrated terminal.
 Using Node.js, we use the following command:
 ```
-npm run develop
+npm start
 ```

 ## License